WELLINGTON SCHOOL – Columbus, OH

 HEAD WOMEN’S TENNIS COACH

-At Denison, Scott has helped the women’s program to record of 39-28 highlighted by a North Coast Athletic Conference championship in 2016 and a runner-up finish in 2015.
-Last season, sophomore Lauren Hawley was named the NCAC Player of the Year.
-The men’s team has posted a record of 34-28 since 2015.
-In 2016, they placed second in the NCAC.
-That same season, Kevin Brown was named the conference’s Newcomer of the Year.
+As an assistant coach at Denison, Scott helped the women’s program to record of 39-28 highlighted by a North Coast Athletic Conference championship in 2016 and a runner-up finish in 2015.
+In 2017, sophomore Lauren Hawley was named the NCAC Player of the Year as well as newcomer of the year in 2016.
+On men’s side, Scott helped the Big Red land a runner up NCAC Championship in 2016.